Information for Students with Disabilities

 The premise behind reasonable accommodation is to allow students to pursue a typical course of study, albeit with certain modifications and/or adjustments, that terminates in a desired degree or certificate.
 Therefore, in determining if course substitution is a reasonable accommodation, the University has the responsibility to consider whether a course is essential to the student’s curriculum and whether making a substitution would represent a substantial change to that curriculum.

-Before the university considers a request for course substitution, the DSS will collaborate with the registrar and program chair to determine if:
+Before the university considers a request for course substitution, the SAS will collaborate with the registrar and program chair to determine if:

 Contact Us